-On December 21, 2010 and December 22, 2010, the Company sold a total of 1,000,000 restricted shares of common stock (700,000 shares to the daughter of the Company's former chairman and 300,000 shares to a foreign corporation affiliated with the Brenner Family Holding Corp.) at a price of \$0.50 per share for cash proceeds of \$500,000.

-The Company has no stock option plan and has not issued any warrants or other potentially dilutive securities.
+- d) On December 21, 2010 and December 22, 2010, the Company sold a total of 1,000,000 restricted shares of common stock (700,000 shares to the daughter of the Company's former chairman and 300,000 shares to a foreign corporation affiliated with Brenner) at a price of \$0.50 per share for cash proceeds of \$500,000. - e) The Company has no stock option plan and has not issued any warrants or other potentially dilutive securities.

-7. INCOME TAXES
+NOTE 7 - INCOME TAXES

-Potential benefits of income tax losses are not recognized in the accounts until realization is more likely than not.
-At March 31, 2012, the Company has a net operating loss carryforward of \$531,440, which expires \$8,538 in 2029, \$59,039 in 2030, \$389,742 in 2031 and \$74,121 in 2032.
 Pursuant to ASC 740, the Company is required to compute tax asset benefits for net operating losses carried forward.
 Potential benefit of net operating losses have not been recognized in these financial statements because the Company cannot be assured it is more likely than not it will utilize the net operating losses carried forward in future years.